Microsoft

 Submitting Files to WebCampus

-In order to successfully submit your coursework to WebCampus, it is best to use the google chrome browser located on the desktop of FDU Anywhere.
-Using Internet Explorer may not function properly.
+In order to successfully submit your coursework to WebCampus, it is best to use the Google Chrome, Mozilla Firefox or Microsoft Edge web browser located on the desktop of FDU Anywhere.

 In order to submit your coursework to Webcampus, you can log on from within FDU Anywhere.
-For more information on Webcampus, please visit:
+For more information on Webcampus visit:

 Keyboard Shortcuts

-Sometimes you may want to copy and paste content to or from your own computer and an FDU Anywhere cloud desktop or application.
+Sometimes you may want to copy and paste content from your own computer to an FDU Anywhere desktop or application.
 You can do this using the copy-and-paste menus or keyboard shortcuts, for example, “Ctrl+C” and “Ctrl+V“.

 Note